snekasenthil1112/javascriptpractice/README.md

-These files compressed of all the functions related javascript code
+These files compresses of all the functions used in javascript code